Frailty Academy

 Welcome to the Frailty Academy

-Our ambition is for everyone in Guildford and Waverley to have awareness of what frailty is and to provide training in the use of resources, so that people who are living with frailty can be best supported to age well and live life to the full.
-We are committed to developing our staff to the highest standard through our development programmes.
-We very much hope you find the following information and resources helpful.
+Our goal at the Frailty Academy is to ensure everyone in Guildford and Waverley understands what frailty is and has access to the necessary training and resources.
+By doing so, we aim to support those living with frailty to age well and live fulfilling lives.
+We are dedicated to developing our staff through top-tier development programs.
+We hope you find the information and resources provided helpful.

 Training levels